 Our business plan also calls for a continuing emphasis on providing our customers with enhanced equipment service and maintenance capabilities and delivering state-of-the-art, innovative and high quality equipment upgrades at competitive prices.
-Fees for on-going service and maintenance from our installed base of scanners were \$7.7 million for the year ended June 30, 2022 and \$7.5 million for the year ended June 30, 2023.
+Fees for on-going service and maintenance from our installed base of scanners were \$7.5 million for the year ended June 30, 2023 and \$7.6 million for the year ended June 30, 2024.

 In order to promote profitability and to reduce demands on our cash and other liquid reserves, we maintain an aggressive program of cost containment.
 Previously, these measures included consolidating HMCA's office space with FONAR's office space and reducing the size of our workforce, compensation and benefits.
 We continue to attempt to contain expenses across the board, despite significant increases in the cost of labor and materials as the result of inflation.
 The cost control efforts are intended to enable us to withstand periods of low volumes of MRI scanner sales, by keeping expenditures at levels which can be supported by service revenues and HMCA revenues.
+To this end, we have formed a subsidiary, Opus Diagnostic Management, LLC, to provide in-house repair and maintenance of third party manufactured MRI equipment that we operate.
+We hope this entity will contain and eventually reduce the maintenance and repair costs of our equipment fleet, and eventually expand into providing service to outside entities.